 This innovative style synthesizes aspects of Late Gothic architecture with influences of the SpanishPlateresque style, Mudéjar, Italian urban architecture, and Flemish elements.
 It marks the transition from Late Gothic to Renaissance.
 The construction of churches and monasteries in Manueline was largely financed by proceeds of the lucrative spice trade with Africa and India. ….The style was much influenced by the astonishing successes of the voyages of discovery of Portuguese navigators, from the coastal areas of Africa to the discovery of Brazil and the ocean routes to the Far East, drawing heavily on the style and decorations of East Indian temples.

-Many chefs have their spin on bacalao, this one was a bit non traditional but still yum.
-Both of us ordered the chocolate tart with accompanying home made ice cream for dessert.
+Many chefs have their signature spin on bacalao, this one a bit non traditional.
+The chocolate tart with accompanying home made ice cream for dessert was brought to the table afterward.
 This was earthy, no frills cuisine.
 A great meal.
-The restaurant was Cafe Paris, Central Palace Hotel.

 Moorish Castle and Surrounding Fortress and Grounds

 I ended at a time in the afternoon where all the tourist buses had left and not many taxis were around.
-I was told it wasn’t a long walk down the mountain.
+A fellow visitor told me it wasn’t a long walk down the mountain.
 I threw my sandals over my shoulder and headed down on foot with a few others in front.
-I think it took a little over an hour.
-I couldn’t remember a more pleasurable time I had walking on my own.
+It took a little over an hour.